Public Search Facility reopens to the public May 31

-The United States Patent and Trademark Office (USPTO) Public Search Facility located in Alexandria, VA provides public access to patent and trademark information in a variety of formats including on-line, microfilm, and print.
+The United States Patent and Trademark Office (USPTO) Public Search Facility (PSF) located in Alexandria, VA provides public access to patent and trademark information in a variety of formats including online, microfilm, and print.
 Trained staff are available to assist public users.

-Patent assignment records of transactions affecting the ownership of patents, microfilmed deeds, and indexes are also available.
+Patent assignment records of transactions affecting the ownership of patents, and microfilmed deeds are also available.

-On-line searching of pending, registered, and dead trademarks is available using the trademark examining attorney automated systems X-Search, Trademark Electronic Search System (TESS), Trademark Status and Document Retrieval (TSDR), Trademark Image Capture System (TICRS), the Trademark Reporting and Monitoring System (TRAM), and the Trademark Trial and Appeal Board VUE (TTABVUE).
-A complete trademark registration collection is available on-line and in bound paper volumes in numerical order form the first registered trademark to ones registered on July 12, 2018, is also available.
+Online searching of pending, registered, and dead trademarks is available using the trademark examining automated search systems X-Search, Trademark Electronic Search System (TESS), Trademark Status and Document Retrieval (TSDR), Trademark Image Capture System (TICRS), the Trademark Reporting and Monitoring System (TRAM) and the Trademark Trial and Appeal Board VUE (TTABVUE).
+A complete trademark registration collection is available online.
+A collection of trademark registrations bound paper volumes in numerical order form the first registered trademark to ones registered on July 12, 2018, is also available.
 Official Gazettes, trademark assignment records and transactions affecting trademark ownership and microfilmed deeds are also available.

-The USPTO Public Search Facility in Alexandria, VA is open Monday to Friday 8 a.m. to 8 p.m.
-Research assistance is offered between the hours of 8 a.m. to 5 p.m.
-Monday through Friday.
-Self-service access is permitted between 5 p.m. and 8 p.m.
+Self-service access is permitted between the hours of 5 p.m. and 8 p.m.
 Monday through Friday to those that already have a previously issued user badge.
-The facility is closed on weekends and Federal Holidays.)
+The facility is closed on weekends and Federal Holidays.
 Refer to the Office of Personnel Management (OPM) web site for current Washington area federal government operating status information.

-Rules of Conduct in USPTO Facilities (i.e., FIU, PSF, STIC)
+Rules of conduct in USPTO facilities (e.g., FIU, PSF, STIC)

 Conduct in Public Information Facilities (05/11) [PDF-62KB]